 Day 7 – Ancient Olympia

-On the 7th and final day of this Peloponnese road trip, you’ll head to one of the most famous and important sites of Greece, Ancient Olympia.
+On the 7th and final day, you’ll head to one of the most famous and important sites of Greece, Ancient Olympia.

 The first Olympic games took place in 778 BCE and were dedicated to the Greek God, Zeus.
 Every 4 years these games were repeated and that has amazingly lasted until today, one of the only Ancient Greek traditions to carry through to modern day.